-As always, the Rimfire Steel shoot will be held at P3, where new shooters can learn firearms safety and proper firearms handling from experienced shooters.
+As always, the Rimfire Steel shoot begins at 9:00am at Pistol Range Three (P3), where new shooters can learn firearms safety and proper firearms handling from experienced shooters.

 And, at noon, the monthly BBQ lunch takes place at the clubhouse.
 Join your fellow club members for a sociable and tasty time under the shade of the old oak trees.

-This month’s USPSA match be the first of the Spring season and offer seven challenging stages.
-There will be an abundance of steel and paper targets, many of them moving targets.
-So, bring at least 250 rounds and your most comfortable run-and-gun shoes.
+Although the month of June starts on a Sunday, the next USPSA match is on the fourth full weekend, on Sunday June 29, 2014.
+This month, there will be six challenging stages with an abundance of steel and paper targets, many of them moving targets.
+You’ll need about 200 rounds and your most comfortable run-and-gun shoes.
 For your dining and snacking pleasure, Uncle Mike will be there with his terrific grilled treats.